Skip to main content

 How often are the classes?

-Swim classes are once a week for a 6 week session.
+Swim classes will be once a week for 6 weeks.

 Are parents allowed to be on the pool deck?